Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 - If you believe you have found any issues, please contact us at support@vualto.com

+## Troubleshooting

+- Most issues are content related.
+You can use our demo application to test your own content by updating it with your `Stream` configurations.

+- Errors may also arise because the `Stream` configuration is not correct.
+	- Content ID - Please ensure that the `content_id` corresponds to that which was used when preparing your content.
+The `content_id` should always be unique for each `Stream` instance.

+	- Tokens - You can easily eliminate token issues by beginning with a default FairPlay token policy.
+Please ensure your token is formatted correctly and validates.
+For the avoidance of doubt, where tokens use dates, the dates should always be in the future.
+For further information about tokens please refer to our documentation: [https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html](https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html)

+If you are not able to play your content after checking it in our demo application please contact support@vualto.com with the demo application logs and the stream configuration used.

 ## Release notes (iOS / tvOS)

+### v1.0 (build 254/255) on 04/12/2020
+- Update to Xcode 12.2, Swift 5.3.1.
+- Minor improvements.

 ### v1.0 (build 244/212) on 07/10/2020
 - Fix issue with iOS simulators.